- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 - Speech and swallowing difficulties.

-While treatments such as physical therapy, occupational therapy, and assistive devices can help manage symptoms, cerebral palsy is a lifelong condition.
+While treatments such as physical therapy, occupational therapy, and assistive devices can help manage symptoms, CP is a lifelong condition.

 Developmental Delays